DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 are unconfirmed.
 If the tournament is in progress, the match is automatically forfeit to the opponent `2-0` unless they have also dropped, in which case it is amended to a `0-0` draw.

+This is irreversible.
 The participant is informed of the removal via direct message.

 ### Show participant deck
 ```